Skip to main content

 Installing Desktop Applications with Flatpak #

-Flatpak is the new standard for desktop software packages.
-The Fedora project still provides RPM packages for many desktop applications, but Flatpak already offers newer versions of products, as well as software that is not available from Fedora RPM repositories, such as Slack.
+Flatpak is now the standard for desktop software packages on Linux.
+Flatpak offers newer versions of products than Fedora itself, as well as providing software that is not available from Fedora RPM repositories, such as Slack.

 Setting Up for Development #